asifhg/CGold/docs/tutorials/workflow.rst

   [100%] Built target foo

-You see ``Processing CMakeLists.txt``, ``Configuring done`` and ``Generating done`` indicating that CMake code parsed again and new Makefile generated.
+You see ``Processing CMakeLists.txt``, ``Configuring done`` and ``Generating done`` indicating that CMakeLists.txt was parsed again and a new Makefile generated.
 Since we don't change the way target ``foo`` is built (like adding new build flags or compile definitions) there is no compile/link stages.